Breadcrumb

 A pelvic examination may be done:

-- To help find sexually transmitted infections, such as chlamydia, herpes, gonorrhea, trichomoniasis, or human papillomavirus (HPV).
+- To check for sexually transmitted infections, such as chlamydia or herpes.

 - To help find the cause of abnormal uterine bleeding.